mraad/dbscan-spark/README.md

 ### Update 2017-12-17

 I've update the core DBSCAN code (`DBSCAN2`) to include noise data that is close to a cluster as part of the cluster.
-Thanks to Randal W. and Erik H.  And please remember, in this implementation the concept of proximity is based on **bounding box** calculation and not distance squared.
+Thanks to Randall W. and Erik H.  And please remember, in this implementation the concept of proximity is based on **bounding box** calculation and not distance squared.

 ## Building The Project